intx4/sigmod2021/README.md

   "price",
   "size"]
 ```
-What made this data set tricking is the fact that the names were written in different
+What made this data set tricky is the fact that the names were written in different
 languages which thus affected the price and size units.
 We believed that working
 on the languages of the name would have taken too much time to implement and thus we designed a simpler data cleaning approach.